f-izzo/wattshow/README.md

 # wattshow
-Show power consumption on status bar
+Gnome-Shell extension which shows power consumption on status bar